October 31, 2010

 The Secret Life of Walter Mitty is a short story that should be taught in ninth grade for several reasons.
 One important aspect is that it is thought-provoking.
 Almost every paragraph grips the reader and makes them wonder certain things about the story.
 Whether inferences are made or re-reading occurs, this story will challenge the student.
 They will be able to break down the story by analyzing the daydreams and asking questions about the text.
 This will make them an overall better reader.

 Another reason Walter Mitty should be taught is so ninth graders can be exposed to good literature.
-For a short story, it really has strong literary power, per say.
+For a short story, it really has strong literary power, per se.
 Imagery flows throughout, especially in Mitty’s daydreams.
-Thurber also has a clever way of transitioning between the dreams and reality—an ellipsis.
-Although Mitty’s secret life and average life are beautifully woven together, the reader is hinted by the three transitioning dots.
+James Thurber also has a clever way of transitioning between the dreams and reality—an ellipsis.
+Although Mitty’s secret life and average life are beautifully woven together, the reader is guided by the three transitioning dots.

 Written for a high school class.